cosmos/cosmos-sdk/ibc.md

 and a proof (ie. hex-encoded binary serialization of a list of nodes from the Merkle tree) that the value is in the Merkle tree.

 If we want to send this data to `test_chain_2`, we first have to update what it knows about `test_chain_1`.
-We'll need a recent block header and set of commit signatures.
+We'll need a recent block header and a set of commit signatures.
 Fortunately, we can get them with the `block` command:

 ```